Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games for the Security Analysis of Lightning Channels Secure Lightning Channels

-We summarize the optimal strategy for closing an off-chain channel for a rational and suspicious player based on our results \Cref{thm:noup,thm:secflaw}, \Cref{cor:cor2,cor:cor3}.
+\NEWR{To summarize, our security analysis based on closing games for Lightning channels yields the following results.} \Cref{thm:noup}-\Cref{thm:secflaw}, together with with \Cref{cor:cor2}-\Cref{cor:cor3}, allow us to derive the optimal strategy for closing an off-chain channel for a rational and suspicious player. \NEWR{ We next describe and illustrate this optimal strategy, highlighting the main steps of our security analysis based on \Cref{thm:noup}-\Cref{thm:secflaw}.}

-\paragraph{The player who initiated the closing phase shall} \begin{itemize} \item try to close honestly and collaboratively, if her funds $a$ are above $f$, or it is the first state with $a<f$.
-If the other player does not sign, she shall close honestly and unilaterally. \item close dishonestly and unilaterally using the old state $(a+d_A,b-d_A)$ with the highest $d_A$, where $a+d_A<f$, otherwise. \end{itemize}
+\NEWR{Without loss of generality,} we assume the current state of the channel is $(a,b)$.
+The player, \NEWR{assumed to be player $A$}, who initiated the closing phase shall: \begin{itemize} \item try to close honestly and collaboratively (action $C_h$), if there does not exist an old state $(a+d_A, b-d_A)$, where $d_A>0$ and $a+d_A<0$.
+In case the other player, that is player $B$, does not sign (action $S$), \NEWR{player $A$} shall close honestly and unilaterally (action $H$).

-\paragraph{The reacting player shall} \begin{itemize} \item sign the collaborative and honest closing attempt if applicable, unless his funds are close to zero and there is an old state $(a-d_B,b+d_B)$ in which his funds are also drastically less then $f$, in this case the player might risk to to close unilaterally but dishonestly. \item close honestly and unilaterally in case of a dishonest collaborative closing attempt.
-If one's funds are very low, dishonest unilateral closing can be considered as well. \item state the revocation transaction if the other player tried to close dishonestly and unilaterally with a state $(a+d_A,b-d_A)$, where $a+d_A \geq f$.
-If $a+d_A < f $, he shall ignore the cheating, as it yields less loss. \end{itemize}
+If player $B$ closed dishonestly and unilaterally (action $D$), \NEWR{player $A$} shall: \begin{itemize} \item state the revocation transaction \NEWR{(action $P$)}, if the state used for cheating was $(a-d_B,b+d_B)$, where $d_B>0$ and $b+d_B \geq f$. \item ignore the cheating otherwise \NEWR{(action $\mathfrak{I}$)}, as it yields less loss. \end{itemize} \item close dishonestly and unilaterally (action $D$), if there exists an old state $(a+d_A,b-d_A)$, where $d_A>0$ and $a+d_A<f$.
+In this case, \NEWR{player $A$} shall use the old distribution state $(a+d_A',b-d_A)$, with the highest $d_A'>0$ that still satisfies $a+d_A'<f$. \end{itemize} The reacting player, \NEWR{in this case assumed to be player $B$}, shall: \begin{itemize} \item sign the collaborative honest closing attempt (action $S$), if applicable, if there is no old state $(a-d_B,b+d_B)$, $d_B>0$ in which the funds of \NEWR{player $B$} are less then $f$, that is if $b+d_B<f$. \item close honestly and unilaterally (action $H$), in case of a dishonest collaborative closing attempt (action $C_c$).
+This holds, if there is no old state $(a-d_B,b+d_B)$, $d_B>0$ in which the player \NEWR{$B$'s} funds are less then $f$, that is $b+d_B<f$. \item otherwise ignore \NEWR{(action $\mathfrak{I}$)} the collaborative and honest/dishonest closing attempt, if applicable, and close dishonestly and unilaterally (action $D$), using the old state $(a-d_B',b+d_B')$, with the highest $d_B'>0$ that still satisfies $b+d_B'<f$. \item state the revocation transaction (action $P$), if player $A$ tried to close dishonestly and unilaterally (action $D$) with state $(a+d_A,b-d_A)$, where $d_A>0$ and $a+d_A \geq f$. \item ignore (action $\mathfrak{I}$) if player $A$ closed dishonestly (action $D$), in the case where $a+d_A < f $, as it yields less loss. \end{itemize}

+\begin{example} Let players $A$ and $B$ share a channel with initial balance $(5,5)$ and let us assume the fee for publishing a revocation transaction $f=2$.
+After the first update let their state be $(3,7)$.
+The optimal way for $A$ to close now is $C_h$ and for $B$ to sign.
+Dishonest closing would cause $B$ to publish the revocation transaction, yielding a loss of $3$ for $A$ and a profit of $3-2=1$ for $B$.